This is a guest post by Philip Smart, a UNC-Chapel Hill student from the US, sharing his takeaways from a summer in Africa interning for BRCK.

 Matatus are the public transport used in Kenya, usually adorned with spray paint and blaring Kenyan hip hop music videos inside.
 Some are reminiscent of Mad Max Fury Road.

 At BRCK, Kenyans solve these difficult problems.
-In fact, the company’s motto is “You can do hard things.”
-And it happens every day there—BRCK is currently tackling the problem of connectivity in Africa, starting in Nairobi.
-They are installing their SupaBRCK in Matatus, providing free WiFi to Kenyans through a platform called Moja.
-Moja lets Kenyans connect to the internet without using data bundles, placing the cost burden on advertisers instead of consumers.
+In fact, the company’s motto is “You can do hard things”—and it happens every day there.
+BRCK is currently tackling the problem of connectivity in Africa, starting in Nairobi.
+They are installing their SupaBRCK in matatus and providing free WiFi to Kenyans through a platform called Moja, which lets Kenyans connect to the internet without using data bundles, placing the cost burden on advertisers instead of consumers.

 The SupaBRCK is a rugged, off-grid connectivity device and microserver giving Kenyans a chance to be a part of the digital economy.